iiumschedule/albiruni/README.md

 fetch("ECONS", course: "ECON 1140");
 ```

-Here's some trick.
-Let's say you want to **filter** the courses for **third**-year subjects only, just provide the first digit and ignore the rest.
+Here's a trick: Let's say you want to **filter** the courses for **third**-year subjects only, just provide the first digit and ignore the rest.

 ```dart
 fetch("CCAC", course: "CCUB 3");